Brian C. Morrissey, Attorney at Law

 (2) The offender, during the course of the resistance or interference, brandishes a deadly weapon.”

 The State must be able to prove that the arrest was lawful.
 They also must be able to prove that it was done recklessly or by force.
+If you are being arrested and try to pull away from handcuffs or otherwise physically resist the officer, you can be charged with resisting arrest.

 Contact Form